 Majors & Minors

-Early Modern Studies
+Early Modern and Medieval Studies

-Early Modern Studies is one of the Paideia Minors.
+Early Modern and Medieval Studies is one of the Paideia Minors.
 Paideia provides intentional opportunities for students to integrate various academic disciplines and experiences, empowering them to develop versatile analytical abilities that lead them to become creative problem solvers who are well equipped to tackle complex issues.
 Paideia is not a traditional program but provides innovative, structured pathways that enable the acquisition of these invaluable skills.

 All SU students are encouraged to graduate with Paideia Distinction by making Paideia a formal part of their studies.
 This requires completing either one of the Paideia Minors (or two High-Impact Experiences) and successfully completing a Paideia Seminar.